 The operational colour vision assessment (OCVA) is to be carried out by an 'A' Category flying instructor/examiner (who is not CVD) who has received CAA training in the procedures and conduct of the OCVA and is operating within an organisation holding a Part 141 certificate.
 It is recommended that applicants have some experience in piloting aircraft before taking the assessment, probably at or near the point at which they would normally undertake the PPL flight test (day assessment) or have completed some dual night flying (night assessment).
 Applicants are advised to seek the guidance of an A or B Cat instructor as to when to take the assessment.
-Flight examiners carrying out the OCVA should confirm that the applicant has done this; however, it is the applicant's decision on when to take the OCVA.
-There is no restriction on how many times the applicant may undertake the OCVA.
+Flight examiners carrying out the OCVA should confirm that the applicant has done this; however, it is the applicant may undertake the OCVA.
 Assessors should ascertain if an applicant has undergone previous assessments and may question the applicant as to what areas of the assessment were previously found to be unsatisfactory, and what remedial training the applicant has completed (if any).
-The applicant's identity should be confirmed by appropriate photo-ID and the signature of the applicant is to be recorded on the assessment form.
+The applicant's identity should be confirmed by appropriate photo-ID and the signature of the applicant is to be recorded on the assessmentform.